SnapMD/virtualcare-api-docs/README.md

 # virtualcare-api-docs
 Documentation for the SnapMD Virtual Care API

+Documentation is written in [Markdown](https://daringfireball.net/projects/markdown/) and is accessible via our [GitHub Wiki](https://github.com/SnapMD/virtualcare-api-docs/wiki) or by downloading the repository.

-General documentation for the REST API can be found at [https://sandbox.connectedcare.md/api/Help/](https://sandbox.connectedcare.md/api/Help/).
+API call reference for the REST API can be found at [https://sandbox.connectedcare.md/api/Help/](https://sandbox.connectedcare.md/api/Help/).

-## Contributing
+### Contributing

-We welcome pull requests!
+We welcome your input!
 If you would like to contribute to our documentation or code samples, feel free to issue pull requests with your updates.